 Can we meet you ahead of the event?

 Of course!
-Due to the logistics of moving a six-foot-tall harp around, I always suggest that it is easiest if you can visit me at my home in Surrey, then I can play you some pieces of music whilst we also discuss your precise requirements and plans.
+Due to the logistics of moving a six-foot-tall harp around, I always suggest that it is easiest if you can visit me at my home in Sussex, then I can play you some pieces of music whilst we also discuss your precise requirements and plans.
 If this is not convenient, when my schedule allows it, I attend some Wedding Fairs, so do follow the link to see when I am next playing, or we can arrange to talk via Zoom, just let me know what works best for you.

 Do you play outside?